 5. Catch some Free Music at the Opera Bar

 Another great spot to have a drink on the harbour in Sydney is the Opera Bar, located on the waterfront just steps from the Opera House.
-Whilst the drinks are definitely not free, there is free music on offer every day of the week.
+Whilst the drinks are definitely not free, there is free music on offer most days of the week.

 6. Head to the White Rabbit Gallery

-If you want to spend longer in this hip neighbourhood, the teahouse on the ground floor is worth visiting.
+If you want to spend longer in the hip neighbourhood, the teahouse on the ground floor is worth visiting.
 It serves a wide selection of Chinese teas and handmade dumplings between 11:00am and 3:30pm.
-Plus the surrounding streets are home to many smaller commercial art galleries and artist-run spaces.
+Plus the surrounding streets are home to many smaller commercial art galleries, artist-run spaces and cute cafes.

 7. Complete the Bondi to Coogee Walk

-Whether you’ve just finished swimming at Bondi or it’s too cool for a dip, except on the hottest of days of the year the Bondi to Coogee Walk is a popular free option.
+Whether it’s ideal weather or not for a dip in the water at Bondi, except on the hottest of days of the year the Bondi to Coogee Walk is a popular free option.

-Starting at the souther end of Bondi Beach, it meanders for 6km along the ocean front of Sydney’s Eastern Suburbs.
+Starting at the southern end of Bondi Beach, the walk meanders for 6km along the ocean front of Sydney’s Eastern Suburbs.
 It passes through Tamarama, Bronte, Clovelly and Gordons Bay, before finishing at Coogee Beach.

 It’s hard to resist stopping along the way at one of the many cafes or for a swim.
 For more details and a map, check out this site.